 The Nigerian herdsmen bandits are “equal opportunity” or “quota system” killers.
 They will kill and loot from everyone – Muslim, Fulani, Igbo, Hausa, Nupe, whatever – It appears that these bandits would kill Eskimos and Native Americans if they encountered them in the un-policed rural communities in Nigeria.

 Nigeria lacks basic infrastructure.
-We is world famous for power cuts.
-For the past 50 years, our educational system has been in a deep and worsening crisis – no self-respecting Nigerian aspires to end his or her child’s education in Nigeria.
-This implies that our education is in crisis.
-Basic WASH – Water Sanitation and Hygene is also lacking in Nigeria.
+We are world famous for power cuts.
+For the past 50 years, our educational system has been in a deep and worsening crisis – no self-respecting Nigerian aspires for their children to attend tertiary education in Nigeria.
+Basic WASH – Water Sanitation and Hygene is lacking in Nigeria.
 And from the foregoing, it seems that bandits are running wild in Nigeria.
-All Nigerians – except for the filthy rich – live under these circumstances.
+Most Nigerians – except for the filthy rich – live under these circumstances.

 We are all in this sense “marginalized”.
 Therefore maybe there is no marginalizer.
 Maybe we simply live in a dysfunctional country.
 Therefore IPOB is entitled to desire to leave Nigeria.
-But please do not claim that everyone is living a rich, secure and safe life.
+But please do not claim that members of other ethnic groups are living a rich, secure and safe life.
 Even if we concede that Nigerians – particularly the political leadership are tribalistic, Nigerian socio-political dysfunction is not tribalistic – all ethnic groups are suffering.